Load shedding and security systems are directly connected.

 consider going solar.

-There already is a second utility supplier, the one of choice, in fact; his name is Mr Golden Sun.
-He is a giant nuclear power-station directing a massive amount of free energy towards your roof, with none of the worries of radioactive waste that Koeberg has to contend with.
+There already is a second utility supplier, the one of choice in fact; his name is Mr Golden Sun.
+He is a giant nuclear power-station directing a massive amount of free energy towards your roof, with none of the worries of radioactive waste that Koeberg has to contend with; or a Fukushima radioactive disaster.

-It’s true, that grid can fail too when the mists sweep in, for perhaps a dozen days in the year, so you can revert to Eskom for your backup if you have a prepaid electricity account.
+It’s true that grid can fail too when the mists sweep in for perhaps a dozen days in the year; you can revert to Eskom for your backup if you have a prepaid electricity account.

 There really is no need to go off the grid unless you have exorbitant line-charges.

-Sell your gennie and log in to the big guy in the sky; we’ve been doing it for ten years, and not regretted the decision for one day.
-Go as big as you can afford from the start; upgrading is needlessly expensive.
+Sell your gennie and log in to the big guy in the sky; we’ve been doing it for twelve years, and not regretted the decision for one day.
+Go as big as you can afford from the very start; upgrading is needlessly expensive.

-Load shedding and security systems demand a larger than normal gel-cell battery, and general vigilance when street lights are off.
+Load shedding and security systems demand a larger than normal gel-cell battery, and greater vigilance when the street lights go off.

 Has the time come to go solar?
 R200,000 will buy you a very nice system.
 With Eskom demanding a 31% rise in price in 2023 it's worth a thought; in just two days it will be complete.
 Sell that horrid generator.